lucasdiamantaras/OPEC_OilMarket_Analysis/CrudeOil_Analysis/README(part1).md

 Now we can create our dashboard using Power BI.

 ## Results Summary:
- If possible, include a brief summary of your key findings or conclusions.
-This gives readers a quick glimpse into what your analysis revealed.

 ## Visuals:
- Mention if you have included any charts, graphs, or visualizations in your project.
-This can pique interest, especially for those more visually inclined.

 ## Future Work:

 For future work, we dive deeper into the data available from OPEC.
 For that I chose to take a look at oil products, things like gasoline and other crude oil fractions.

  #### Oil products (gasoline and other fractions):
 - Table 4.5 World output of petroleum products by country (1,000 b/d).xlsx